"College Now" Dual Enrollment Program

 Students who are not performing well academically may withdraw from the class to avoid having a poor grade on their transcript.
 A low Grade Point Average (GPA) can affect a student’s future federal financial aid eligibility, so it is very important to withdraw from the course if you believe you are in danger of failing.
 Please keep in mind that students must withdraw before the deadline date.
 Please contact the Registrar's Office at 413-755-4321 for more information.

 Please be advised that withdrawal from a course may potentially impact financial aid eligibility in the future.

 You must provide your own transportation.
-Information on how to obtain a free parking decal or a free PVTA bus pass is available here: Parking and Transportation.
+Information on how to obtain a free virtual parking permit or a free PVTA bus pass is available on the Parking and Transportation page.

 Advanced Manufacturing Career Pathway

 Students attending West Springfield High School are eligible to earn college credits and work towards an Advanced Manufacturing Degree at an accelerated rate all while earning their high school diploma.
 Visit the STCC Advanced Manufacturing Career Pathway page for more details.